 There are many embryo grading systems that embryologists use to evaluate embryos for transfer.
-The ASRM (American Society of Reproductive Medicine) has attempted to establish a standard grading system, so when a patient or previous clinic is talking about "the quality of the embryos", it can be interpreted and understood by the clinic she is now at, which is important in trying to understand why her cycle of IVF was unsuccessful and what "changes" can be made to result in a successful outcome.
-Even with standardized grading systems, which is still not universally used, evaluation and scoring of any stage of embryo development, from fertilization to a hatching blastocyst is critical to the experience and expertise of the embryologist.
+The ASRM (American Society of Reproductive Medicine) has attempted to establish a standard grading system, so when a patient or previous clinic is talking about "the quality of the embryos," it can be interpreted and understood by the clinic where she is now at, which is important in trying to understand why her cycle of IVF was unsuccessful and what "changes" can be made to result in a successful outcome.
+Even with a standardized embryo grading scale (which is still not universally used), evaluation and scoring of any stage of embryo development, from fertilization to a hatching blastocyst, is critical to the experience and expertise of the embryologist.

-After oocyte (egg recovery), the eggs are placed in the incubator for a number of hours before they are checked for maturity.
-At that time, the embryologist will remove the cells surrounding each egg (cumulus cells) and check the egg for maturity.
-Each mature egg will undergo ICSI, and be placed back in the incubator.
-The following day the embryo will be checked for fertilization but is not graded.
-The embryos will not be checked again until day 3, 4, or 5 (blastocyst) depending on when the transfer was planned.
-At that point in time, the embryologist will check each embryo and "grade" it, picking the best for transfer, and he will determine if the remaining ones are suitable for cryopreservation.
+After oocyte (egg recovery), the embryologist will remove the cells surrounding each egg (cumulus cells) and check the egg for maturity.
+Each mature egg will undergo ICSI and be placed back in the incubator.
+The following day, eggs will be checked for fertilization, but the fertilized eggs (now single-cell embryos) will not be graded.
+The embryos will not be checked again until day 3 (cleavage stage) or day 5 (blastocyst stage) depending on when the transfer is planned.

 Grading of a day 3 embryo is based on the number of cells that make up the embryo, the amount of fragmentation, and the symmetry of each of the embryo's cells (blastomeres).